democracyworks/votebot-api/README.md

 mail to their Secretary of State.
 Optionally, a postage-paid return envelope can be mailed to the users, so they don't have to deal with printing or postage.

+## Docker

+There is a `Dockerfile` and a dev-environment-focused `docker-compose.yml` in the repo.
+So if you have Docker(-compose) installed, running this is as simple
+as:

+1. Setup your `.env` file (see `env.sample`).
+1. Run `docker-compose build` (optional the first run but necessary to pick up changes after that)
+1. Run `docker-compose up`

+The rest of this README is for running outside of Docker and/or documenting internal details.

 ## Service dependencies